-Financial support for work on the development of this document was provided by the Commonwealth of Pennsylvania and the Pennsylvania Department of Community and Economic Development through funds collected under Act 157 of 2007 and amended by Act 36 of 2017, the Bernard and Henrietta Hankin Chair in Residential Building Construction endowment, The Pennsylvania State University, and the members of the PHRC.
+Support for work on the development of this document was provided by the Commonwealth of Pennsylvania and the Pennsylvania Department of Community and Economic Development through funds collected under Act 157 of 2007 and amended by Act 36 of 2017, The Pennsylvania State University, and external consultants, Sarah Klinetob Lowe and Michael Arblaster.

-This document was developed by Brian Wolfgang, associate director; Christopher Hine, residential design & construction specialist; and Sarah Klinetob Lowe, high-performance housing specialist of the PHRC.
-Energy equivalence analysis was performed by Sarah Klinetob Lowe.
-The document design and formatting were completed by Rachel Fawcett, financial & communications coordinator of the PHRC.
+This document was developed by Christopher Hine, associate director; Rachel Fawcett, housing affordability specialist; Pamela Slusser, residential design & construction specialist; and Darrin Wright, high-performance housing specialist.
+Energy equivalence analysis was performed by Sarah Klinetob Lowe, external consultant.
+The design and formatting of the document was completed by Rachel Fawcett.

-The 2021 Pennsylvania Alternative Residential Energy Provisions were developed by the PHRC as a service to the Pennsylvania Department of Labor and Industry on behalf of all the consumers of housing in Pennsylvania.
+The 2025 Pennsylvania Alternative Residential Energy Provisions were developed by the PHRC as a service to the Pennsylvania Department of Labor and Industry on behalf of all the consumers of housing in Pennsylvania.